crockeraw/codonOptimizer/README.md

 codonOptimizer.py is a module with functions to calculate relative synonymous codon usage (RSCU) values, and to use RSCU values to create codon optimized versions of provided gene or coding sequences.

-Example use cases are provided as jupyter notebooks.
+Example use cases are provided below and can be run using a cloned version of this repository as your working directory.

 Requirements
 ------------